-With their approval of their graduate advisor, students may select their remaining coursework to support individual career interests such as: arts and entertainment; broadcast journalism; business journalism; general media studies; health, medicine, sciences and environmental journalism; international communications; Internet, interactive and virtual digital communications; investigative journalism, law and journalism; management and entrepreneurship; mass communication research; multicultural communications; narrative journalism; public and civic journalism; race, gender, ethnicity and sexuality communications; religion and journalism; sports journalism; strategic communications (advertising and public relations); and visual communications.
+With their approval of their graduate academic advisor, students may select their remaining coursework to support individual career interests, such as the following: arts and entertainment; broadcast journalism; business journalism; general media studies; health, medicine, sciences and environmental journalism; international communications; internet, interactive and virtual digital communications; investigative journalism; media management and entrepreneurship; mass communication research; multicultural communications; narrative journalism; Ph.D. degree; public and civic journalism; public relations and advertising; race, gender, ethnicity and sexuality communications; sports journalism; and visual communications.

 Work with Your Schedule

 To benefit part-time and commuting students who work days, the school offers most graduate classes in the late afternoons and evenings during the fall and spring semesters.
 Workshop classes are offered for academic credit in strategic Dallas-Fort Worth locations, such as the Universities Center at Dallas.
 Some courses are web-based for added convenience.

 Explore the impact of new technology on the mass media.
 Analyze new technologies from the professional perspectives of working journalists and cultural critics who see not only a technology’s utility, but also its impact on society, its workers and its media content.

 Study international mass communication media throughout the world, with special attention to press and broadcast systems, the sources and flow of international news, and problems of world communication.